-1. Contribute to maintaining a safe and orderly school environment that is conducive to learning and to show respect to other persons and property.

-- 2. Be familiar with and abide by all district policies, rules and regulations dealing with student conduct. - 3.
+- 1. Contribute to maintaining a safe and orderly school environment that is conducive to learning and to show respect to other persons and property. - 2.
+Be familiar with and abide by all district policies, rules and regulations dealing with student conduct. - 3.
 Attend school every day unless they are legally excused and be in class, on time, and prepared to learn. - 4.
 Work to the best of their ability in all academic and extracurricular pursuits and strive toward their highest level of achievement possible. - 5.
 React to direction given by teachers, administrators and other school personnel in a respectful, positive manner. - 6.
 Work to develop mechanisms to control their anger. - 7.
 Ask questions when they do not understand. - 8.
 Seek help in solving problems that might lead to discipline. - 9.
 Dress according to the Code of Conduct for school and school functions. - 10.
 Accept responsibility for their actions. - 11.
 Report infractions of the Code of Conduct, including but not limited to instances of discrimination or harassment. - 12.
-Conduct themselves as representatives of the district when participating in or attending school-sponsored extracurricular events and to hold themselves to the highest standards of conduct, demeanor and sportsmanship. - 13.
-Maintain and exhibit proper care of school-provided devices, which includes handling them with care, adhering to school policies/guidelines, ensuring they are charged, promptly reporting any issues, and utilizing them for educational purposes responsibly.
+Conduct themselves as representatives of the district when participating in or attending school-sponsored extracurricular events and to hold themselves to the highest standards of conduct, demeanor and sportsmanship.